wbcsd/demo-endpoint/endpoint/README.md

-# Endpoint implementation of Use Case 001 Specification Version 1
+# Endpoint implementation of Technical Specifications for PCF Data Exchange (Version 2.0.0 - Consultation Draft)

-A beta-quality implementation of the HTTP REST API of Use Case 001 Specification version 1.
+A yet incomplete beta-quality implementation of the HTTP REST API of the [Technical Specifications for PCF Data Exchange](https://wbcsd.github.io/data-exchange-protocol/v2/)

 ## Status